KnowageLabs/Knowage-Documentation/functionalities-guide/WhatIf/ka_user_whatif.rst

     Workflow tab.

-Referring to :numref:`workflowtabinterf`, the interface for the definition of the workflow is composed of a double list where
+Referring to the next figure, the interface for the definition of the workflow is composed of a double list where

 -  the **available users** area contains all the users,
 -  the **workflow** area contains the sequence of users for the workflow.